 Overview on Mobile Homes

 Mobile homes must be registered with a current decal affixed to the mobile home unit at all times, even when unoccupied.
 For mobile homes affixed to land that is rented, mobile home decals will expire December 31st each year.
 The registration fee for mobile homes is based on the length of the mobile home.
-Doublewide or triple wide mobile homes require a separate registration and decal for each unit.
+Doublewide, triple wide, or additional mobile home units require a separate registration and decal for each unit.

 Individuals that currently have a regular mobile home decal and who own the land upon which the mobile home is affixed are required to have a permanent Real Property (RP) decal affixed to their mobile home.
 In such cases, the mobile home owner is required to obtain a Declaration of Real Property from the Property Appraiser’s Office.
 Then, the mobile home owner is to present their RP Declaration to a Tax Collector’s Service Center and purchase an RP decal for their mobile home.

 Attention: Mobile homes that fail to properly display a current Mobile Home registration decal or Real Property (RP) decal are subject to tangible personal property taxation.
 For more information, click here.